SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Ethical Statement

 \section{Ethical Statement}

 This project is conducted in close collaboration with the Kenyan Judiciary and is designed to reflect the operational requirements of the governing agency.
-This study was approved by the ethics review committee at the Kenyatta University.
-The data used in our experiments were collected by the Kenyan judiciary and provided to us in confidence.
-The version of the dataset available to us has been anonymized: identifying information about mediators has been removed to protect privacy.
-Due to confidentiality agreements and privacy considerations, the dataset will remain private and will not be released publicly.
+This study was approved by the National Commission For Science, Technology \& Innovation of Kenya (NACOSTI) and the ethics review committee at Kenyatta University, Nairobi.
+The data used in our experiments were collected by the Kenyan Judiciary and provided to the authors in de-identified form, with all personal information about mediators and case parties removed to protect privacy.
+The de-identified data will be made publicly available in the World Bank microdata library (https://microdata.worldbank.org) and the code base will be available through the World Bank's reproducible research repository (https://reproducibility.worldbank.org/) after it has gone through mandatory external reproducibility verification.